 For a minute she looked at him coldly because he'd killed someone, and he imagined how she'd throw him out if he ever confided in her that he'd run that kid down on purpose just because he was furious about other things.
 He imagined it, and it stung him in a way he wouldn't admit to himself, because it was truer than her actual ignorant welcoming.
 Then the coldness left her face and she just looked sorry.

 John knew what she needed to hear, so he said of his prison term, "I damn sure deserved it."
-Then some words slipped out without his wanting them to, but they relieved a little of the pressure that was in him: "I should've gotten life."
+Then some words slipped out without his wanting them to, but they relieved a little of the pressure in him: "I should've gotten life."

 She left him for a few minutes to put the kid to bed, and she returned to the kitchen with hesitant steps, still in her receptionist blouse and skirt.
 Then with the abruptness of sudden decision, she kneeled on the linoleum and blew him.
 He was spent within a minute, and she opened the dirt-crusted window to spit his juice into the weeds.
 She sat across from him again and said, "Figured you needed to get that outta your system.
 Now come on and stay the night, at least."

-When John woke in Brandy's bed late the next morning, he could tell at once by the tedious silence of the double-wide trailer that she and the boy had trudged off to their respective drudgeries.
+When John woke in Brandy's bed late the next morning, he could tell at once by the tedious silence of the double-wide trailer, she and the boy had trudged off to their respective drudgeries.
 He decided he would fill the lonely work- and school-day by presenting himself at Ducky's, a dive bar he'd frequented when he'd last lived with Brandy.
 This establishment occupied an isolated shack barely a mile from her trailer, so he could easily shuttle between the two haunts on foot.
-Maybe he'd ask for a job there: under the terms of his parole, he had seven days in which to find a paying job that would occupy him for at least 30 hours a week.
+Maybe he'd ask for a job there: under the terms of his parole, he had seven days in which to find a paying job to occupy him for at least 30 hours a week.

 With the seeming enthusiasm of a compass needle set free to find north, he yanked on his jeans, bomber jacket, and work boots with a series of haphazard jerks and then glided with growing certitude into the fluent, rolling strut with which he'd always commuted to Ducky's.
 It was maybe an hour before noon.
 Ducky's would already be watering its constituency of unemployable gregarious loafers who were glad to pay five times the store price for a beer in order not to be alone in their loneliness.
 A male patron could usually recruit a meth-addled teenager or a young single mother (likewise meth-addled) who would give head or tail in the restroom, ostensibly for ten or twenty bucks, but really just so someone would notice her.
 John had put Brandy and her bed to good use the previous night, but he was a man who liked variety, and he had $74 in his back pocket from his commissary account.